imanmansour86/E-Commerce-Back-End/README.md

 ## Description

 In this app, a backend was built for an e-commerce site.
-Using Sequelize to interact with a MySQL database and Express.js API, we can get, update, post and delete from the databases tables.
-The database has the following tables: Category, Product, Tag and Product tag as an association table.
-The routes were testing using Insomnia Core.
+Using Sequelize to interact with a MySQL database and Express.js API, we can get, update, post and delete from the database's tables.
+The database has the following tables: Category, Product, Tag and ProductTag as an association table.
+The routes were tested using Insomnia Core.

 ## Table of Contents